ashutoshmjain/gita/src/prologue.md

 ## 0.2
 ---

 Not only did `Dwaipayana` edit four Vedas, he compiled eighteen `Puranas` and also wrote the master piece `Jaya` (victory)- a historical narrative of the early age.
 History interwoven into thousands of stories meshed up like a knowledge graph.`Jaya` was later expanded into a mega-epic, [Mahabharata](https://mahabharata.shutri.com).
 With around 1.8 million words,`Mahabharata`, is the longest written poetic collection ever, in any language, old or new.
 To put it in perspective, it is about ten times the size of Iliad and Odyssey combined.
-More than the size, the poetry is such that it inspired`Kalidasa`, the Shakespeare of Sanskrit.`Abhijnana Shakuntalam`, the marquee work of`Kalidasa`  is a rewrite of the plot first conceived by`Dwaipayana`.
+More than the size, the poetry is such that it inspired `Kalidasa` (the Shakespeare of Sanskrit).`Abhijnana Shakuntalam`, the marquee work of`Kalidasa`  is a rewrite of the plot first conceived by`Dwaipayana`.

 In addition to the poetic excellence,`Mahabharata` defined a new way of life - action orientation (`Karm Yoga`).
 The epic forms, the cultural basis of India - one of the oldest civilization.
 It holds within it, center-folded, the gist of four Vedas - `Bhagvat Gita` - the first written source of the idea of `Karma`.